 Mel's record of tangible victories makes him the best choice to take on these challenges.
 As chair of Community Board 7, Mel led groundbreaking negotiations to take on one of the biggest real estate developers in the city.
 Mel forced the developer to pay hundreds of millions of dollars for the first new public school building on the Upper West Side in 30 years, 600 units of permanent affordable housing, and expansion of Riverside Park, all without taxpayers paying a dime.

 Mel is the right choice this year to stand up to big real estate and save small businesses, stop overcrowding in our schools, expand affordable housing and services for seniors, and clean up our neighborhood.

 A lifelong community organizer, Mel has cofounded or chaired more than 30 organizations and civic groups formed to improve our quality of life and empower youth, seniors, people with disabilities, small businesses, local nonprofits, the LGBT community and low-income families of the Upper West Side.

 Mel believes that everyone deserves a safe, secure life in our neighborhood.
-He organized neighbors to start the Stratford Arms Meal Program, which provided food security to SRO tenants for more than 20 years.
+He organized neighbors to start the Stratford Arms Meal Program, which provided food security to seniors for more than 20 years.
 As chair of the West Side Y, Mel promoted youth development and mentorship opportunities, new programs for seniors, reconstruction of the community theater, and expansions of pre-school and teen facilities.
 As chair of Ethical Culture Fieldston School PTA, Mel focused on increasing diversity, which grew from 16 to 40 percent over a ten-year period.

-Formally trained in mathematics, speech communications, and systems engineering, Mel’s professional experience spans several industries, including manufacturing, transportation, communications, hospitality and digital enterprise.
+Formally trained in mathematics, speech communications, and systems engineering, Mel’s professional experience spans several industries, including manufacturing, transportation, communications, hospitality, and digital enterprise.